U.S. Treasury's Yellen says carbon pricing can work, with caveats

-BRUSSELS, July 13 (Reuters) - U.S. Treasury Secretary Janet Yellen acknowledged on Tuesday the use of carbon-pricing schemes such as a planned new European border levy but stressed such moves should take into account emission-cutting progress made in other ways.
+BRUSSELS (Reuters) -U.S. Treasury Secretary Janet Yellen acknowledged on Tuesday the use of carbon-pricing schemes such as a planned new European border levy but stressed such moves should take into account emission-cutting progress made in other ways.

 Yellen was in Brussels a day before the European Union unveils a major package of measures to tackle climate change.